5 Car Care and Maintenance Hacks to Save Your Money

 They even give names to their rides and treat it as their babies.
 This is why it is disheartening to see their cars scratched, dented, or stained.

-Other reasons to feel bad are the time, effort, and costs it will take to have it fixed.
+Other reasons to feel bad are the time, effort, and costs of fixing it.
 So here are five DIY car care and maintenance to try.

-Keeping a nail polish which matches your car paint is handy.
-If you usually drive around Metro Manila, you will witness the daily bumper to bumper traffic.
-While we hope for the best, your car is likely to get scratched one way or another.
+Keeping nail polish that matches your car paint is handy.
+If you usually drive around Metro Manila, you will witness the daily bumper-to-bumper traffic.
+While we hope for the best, your car will likely get scratched one way or another.

 The nail polish can work as a charm instead of getting an expensive car paint job.
 This will also protect the scratched area from rusting or peeling.

-You can also use this trick on window and windshield cracks if you have no time to drop by the glass shop yet.
+Also, you can use this trick on window and windshield cracks if you have no time to drop by the glass shop yet.

 Here in the Philippines, we have various stickers to put up on windshields.
 Some stickers are mandated by law, others are village stickers to be changed annually, and most of them are decorations chosen out of whims.

 To remove an old sticker, spray a generous amount of WD-40—a water-displacing spray.
 Let it soak for five minutes before rubbing it with a towel.
 If the adhesive is stubborn, spray a bit more and let it soak for another five minutes.
 Rub it again till it’s squeaky clean.

 Mix baking soda and water.
 Apply it on the stain with a soft-bristled brush (a toothbrush works just fine).
 Wait for 30 minutes.
 Clean with a dry microfiber towel to absorb the liquid.